Income Taxation has been saved

 ³ In 2005, the tax rates levied on the income earned on financial investments in Brazil were proportionally altered according to their maturity.
 Investments with maturities: (i) up to 6 months, are subject to 22.5%, (ii) from 6 months and 1 day to 12 months, are subject to 20%, (iii) from 12 months and 1 day to 24 months, are subject to 17.5%, and (iv) of more than 24 months, are subject to 15%.

-Both resident and non-resident taxpayers are subject to income tax upon the realization of capital gains (15% up to 5 million Brazilian reals: 17,5% between 5 and 10 million; 20% between 10 and 30 million; 22,5% over 30 million Brazilian reals).
+Both resident and non-resident taxpayers are subject to income tax upon the realization of capital gains (15% up to R$5 million: 17,5% between R$5 and 10 million; 20% between R$10 and 30 million; 22,5% over R$30 million).
 The tax must be paid by the last business day of the month following the receipt of the sales proceeds.

 Residents are subject to capital gain tax on the sale of worldwide assets and non-residents are subject to capital gain tax only from the sale of assets located in Brazil.
 The gain is calculated by deducting the acquisition cost from sales proceeds.
 Some exemptions are allowed: